cfhamlet/os-urlpattern/README.rst

    :target: https://pypi.python.org/pypi/os-urlpattern

 This package is used for unsupervised URLs clustering.
-Furthermore, it generate URL Pattern(RegEx) from cluster for matching purpose.
+Furthermore, it generate URL patterns(RegEx) from clusters for matching purpose.
 It is a pure python package tested under python2.7 python3.6, `pypy <http://pypy.org/>`_ can also be used for performance(4x-8x).
 Command line tools are provided for standalone clustering and matching, APIs are also convenient.
 Several extra packages can be installed for additional features.
 Under CPython 1cpu, 100 thousand URLs clustering cost almost 1min